Train with Award Winners!

 Welcoming Community

 The "Sofa to Screenland 5K" training program is a welcoming community where safety and support is everyone's finish line.
-Accomplished running coaches David Winslow, Craig Schoenbaum, and Hamid Rostamian lead free training sessions at the Culver Palms YMCA and Culver City High School Olympic track, helping you complete your 3.1-mile adventure through cinematic wonder on March 1 in good health.
+Accomplished running coaches David Winslow, Craig Schoenbaum, Hamid Rostamian and Culver Palms YMCA staff will lead free training sessions at the Culver City High School Olympic track, helping you complete your 3.1-mile adventure through cinematic wonder on February 28 in good health.
 "As a flat, fun, and family-oriented hometown event around the studios, the Screenland 5K is an easy entry to an active lifestyle," said Winslow.
-Training sessions are sponsored by Midwest Roofing.

 Let's Run Together